Ahfazur Rahman: Activism

 Rahman began his activism upon returning to Pakistan from China at the end of 1972.
-During the Zia ul Haq regime he organized the movement for the freedom of the press.
+During the General Zia ul Haq's dictatorial regime, he organized the movement for the freedom of the press.
 He was one of the three journalists who went underground to continue the movement, and eventually also went to prison.
 The movement had started in 1977, when the Daily Musawaat in Karachi, a newspaper with Pakistan Peoples Party (PPP) leanings, was banned by General Zia's government.

-In December 1977, journalists from all over the country came to Karachi to offer court arrest in batches.
+In December 1977, journalists from all over the country came to Karachi to court arrest in batches.
 Rahman was the first journalist to be arrested in the first batch.
 From 30 April 1978 to 30 May 1978, more than 120 journalists who came from various cities to court arrest in Lahore were arrested and sent to different jails of the Punjab province.
-Rahman was again among the first to be arrested and sent to Camp Jail.
-Later he was taken out of jail and debarred from the Punjab province for six months.
+Rahman was again among the first to be arrested and sent to Camp Jail, Lahore.
+Later he was taken out of jail and barred from entering the Punjab province for six months.

-In July 1978 journalists from all corners came to Karachi for court arrest and were sent to different jails of the Sindh province.
+In July 1978 journalists from all corners came to Karachi for courting arrest and were sent to different jails of the Sindh province.
 In the meantime, Rahman went underground to organize batches consisting of journalists, workers, peasants and student volunteers for court arrest.

-After the movement ended, Rahman was blacklisted by all major newspapers and magazines, as a result he faced economic difficulties due to a long period of unemployment.
+After the movement ended, Rahman was blacklisted by all major newspapers and magazines.
+As a result, he faced economic difficulties due to a long period of unemployment.
 Finally in 1985, he found employment in the Foreign Language Press in Beijing China, for which he had worked sixteen years earlier.